Suv4o/personal-blog-2023/content/2023/04/02/single-sign-on-with-firebase-authentication-across-multiple-domains.md

 ![Landing Image](https://res.cloudinary.com/suv4o/image/upload/q_auto,f_auto,w_750,e_sharpen:100/v1680413367/blog/single-sign-on-with-firebase-authentication-across-multiple-domains/SSO-with-firebase-authentication-across-multiple-domains_nil2ba)

-[Firebase](https://firebase.google.com/) is a great platform that offers a wide range of services to developers, making it easy to build, improve, and grow their apps.
+<a href="https://firebase.google.com/" target="_blank" rel="noopener noreferrer">Firebase</a> is a great platform that offers a wide range of services to developers, making it easy to build, improve, and grow their apps.
 One of these services is Firebase Auth, which allows for easy user authentication using its JavaScript SDK.

 Despite Firebase Auth being an awesome service and abstracting a lot of the complex code needed to build user authentication, I recently found one limitation: Firebase Auth doesn't persist the session across multiple domains.
 This means that if we use the same Firebase Auth for two different domains, such as `https://example1.com` and `https://example2.com`, we have to sign in to both applications on both domains independently.
 Currently, Firebase doesn't have a built-in feature to handle this situation out of the box.

 In the following blog article, we will show a simple workaround to overcome this limitation using an `<iframe>`.
 We will demonstrate this example by creating three different applications: the first application will be called "authentication", where we will create the sign in logic to handle authentication.
 Then, we will embed the the "authentication" app using an iframe within our other two applications.
-We will use [Vite](https://vitejs.dev/) and [Tailwind CSS](https://tailwindcss.com/) to help us create the apps more quickly.
+We will use <a href="https://vitejs.dev/" target="_blank" rel="noopener noreferrer">Vite</a> and <a href="https://tailwindcss.com/" target="_blank" rel="noopener noreferrer">Tailwind CSS</a> to help us create the apps more quickly.
 You don't need to be an expert in these two technologies, but some knowledge of JavaScript, TypeScript, and basic Firebase Auth is recommended in order to follow along.
 Without wasting too much time, let's get started!

 ## Create Vite app